 - Panamax local agent: The central component of the local client is the local agent.
 This is linked to various other components and dependencies via the Panamax API.
-Among others, these include the local Docker host, the Panamax UI, external registries, and the remote agents on the deployment targets in the cluster.
-The local agent integrates with the following program interfaces on the local system via the Panamax API to exchange information about running applications:
+These include the local Docker host, the Panamax UI, external registries, and the remote agents of the deployment targets in the cluster.
+The local agent interacts with the following program interfaces on the local system via the Panamax API to exchange information about running applications:

 - Docker remote API: Panamax searches for images on the local system via the Docker remote API and obtains information about running containers.

 - etcd API: Files are transmitted to the CoreOS Fleet daemon via the etcd API.

 - systemd-journal-gatewayd.services: Panamax obtains the journal output of running services via systemd-journal-gatewayd.services.